 Title: Owner and President

-Mark J. Richardson, the owner and president of Vertical Concrete Polishing Inc., has been recognized by Marquis Who’s Who Top Business Owners for dedication, achievements, and leadership in the field of concrete polishing and grinding.
+Donn Van Dusen, Owner and President at Cadd Van Du, has been recognized by Marquis Who’s Who Top Business Owners for dedication, achievements, and leadership in product development.